yangfujun215/CMDA/README.md

-## ✏️ Meeting Halfway: Collaborative Model and Data Adaptation in Test Time
+## ✏️ Collaborative Model and Data Adaptation at Test Time

 The code of Collaborative Model and Data Adaptation in Test Time